-Turn off the screens—the television, the computer, the video games.
+Turn off the screens and take it outside.
 Take time from work, from chores, from the day to day-tasks that keep us busy.
 Adults and children, take it outside.
 Each week I will challenge you to see and hear new things—to hunt the woods for wildflowers, to find shapes in nature, to sit by the waterside and listen for unique sounds.
 So much to experience out in the world!

 Jade, emerald, lime, asparagus, myrtle, olive, fern, moss, sea, pine, pear, swamp, forest, persian, shamrock, harlequin, jungle, camouflage, kelly, teal, aqua, grass.
 What images do these words conjure?
 What color do you see in your minds eye?
 Green?
 A particular shade, tone, or hue of green?
 A yellow green, a blue green, a dark green?
 Gardeners know that green is not a simple nor a single color.
 When designing a garden, the type of green of each plant is as important as the color of the flowers.